kercheval/GradleCMPlugin/README.md

 address, java vm info and OS info are gathered.

-Jenkins - Several key Jenkins variables are stored to shows build id, url, machine and other important information is stored.
+Jenkins - Several key Jenkins variables are stored to shows build id, url, machine and other important information.

+Hudson - Several key Hudson variables are stored to shows build id, url, machine and other important information.

 Gradle - Source build file, location and description information is stored in the information file.